What is SWAP?

 Patricia Nelson, St. Monica’s Episcopal Church meal program in Hartford

-If you would like to offer SWAP in your food pantry or meal program, or for more information, please contact Katie Martin.
+Check out this SWAP two-pager for more information.
+If you would like to offer SWAP in your food bank, food pantry or meal program, please complete this form:

 (SWAP) was developed by researchers at the University of Saint Joseph (USJ) Department of Nutrition and Public Health and SNAP-Ed program, and is a collaboration between USJ, the UConn Rudd Center for Food Policy & Obesity, and the Council of Churches of Greater Bridgeport.
 Funding to develop SWAP was provided by USDA’s Supplemental Nutrition Assistance Program, the Robert Wood Johnson Foundation, the Farmington Bank Community Foundation, and the Johns Hopkins Global Obesity Prevention Center.